Social impact of the COVID-19 pandemic in the United States: Reopening

-If colleges reopen in person, many will lack large enough classrooms to keep students six feet apart.
-Still, if they stay online and lose in-person interactions, students may transfer to less expensive online specialist colleges.
+as did colleges, since many lacked large enough classrooms to keep students six feet apart.

 In late April 2020, pressure increased on states to remove economic and personal restrictions.
 On April 19 the Trump administration released a three-phase advisory plan for states to follow, called "Opening Up America Again".
 Protests calling for an end to restrictions were held in more than a dozen states.
 Governors in several states took steps to re-open some businesses the last week of April, even though they did not meet the benchmarks set out in the federal guidelines.
 Trump alternately encouraged and discouraged the reopening actions.
 After several meat processing plants were temporarily closed due to coronavirus cases among plant workers, President Trump used the Defense Production Act to order that open plants remain open, and that closed plants re-open with healthy workers.

 The CDC prepared detailed guidelines for businesses, public transit, restaurants, religious entities, schools, and other public places that may wish to reopen.
-In early May, the guidelines were edited down, however the original seven pages were provided to the Associated Press.
+In early May, the guidelines were edited down; however, the original seven pages were provided to the Associated Press.
 Six flow charts were ultimately published on May 15, and a 60-page set of guidelines was released without comment on May 20, weeks after many states had already emerged from lockdowns.

-On June 8, 2020, The New York Times published the results of its survey in which 511 epidemiologistss were asked: "when they expect to resume 20 activities of daily life".
+On June 8, 2020, The New York Times published the results of its survey in which 511 epidemiologists were asked: "when they expect to resume 20 activities of daily life".
 Slightly over half of the doctors surveyed responded that they expected to stop "routinely wearing a face covering" in one year or more.

 A 69-page document marked "For Internal Use Only" obtained by The New York Times classified the reopening of districts, universities, and individual schools as high risk.
 The document surfaced after experts warned of the high risk of reopening schools.
-It is not yet clear whether President Trump has reviewed the document or not.